Species: Brachionichthys hirsutus

 The species has a small, pinkish to white, pear-shaped body that is covered by small spines and black, brown and orange spots with orange borders.
 These markings are different and unique from individual to individual.
 Adults have an average length of about 12 cm (~4.7 in).

 This unusual fish has highly adapted pectoral fins that look like hands.
 The fins are used like limbs, enabling the fish to walk on the sea bottom.
-They are remarkably slow and can easily be approached by divers.
-This isn't the only walking fish we know, another notable example is Ogcocephalus Darwini,commonly known as the red-lipped batfish.
+B. hirsutus is remarkably slow and can easily be approached by divers.
+(Note:another notable example of walking fish you may want to check is Ogcocephalus Darwini,commonly known as the red-lipped batfish.)

-B. hirsutus is capable of swimming clumsily, using the tail and anal fins.
+B. hirsutus is capable of swimming clumsily, using its tail and anal fins.

 The species feeds by sucking in prey items.
 In the wild, they have been reported to eat crustaceans, polychaete worms and small shells.
 Captive specimens in aquaria have been observed to eat mysid shrimp, amphipods, and small live fish.
 Hatchlings do quite well on a diet based on small amphipods.